web3-energy/web3-energy-demo/README.md

 ---

 ### 6️⃣ Terminal: Start the Charge Point emulator
-With CP_ID set, start the emulator in dev mode:
+With CP_ID set, start the emulator in dev mode (Important: ensure W3CP v0.8.4 is installed as described in the prerequisites above):

     ./gradlew quarkusDev